REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Blue-stemmed goldenrod Solidago caesia wreath goldenrod CF

-Canada goldenrod Solidago canadensis the common goldenrod here CF
+Canada goldenrod Solidago canadensis the common goldenrod here CFM

 Rough-stemmed goldenrod Solidago rugosa C